YoyoMai98/Movie-watchlist/README.md

 # Movie Watchlist
-The project was based on [MattDobsonWeb's tutorial](https://www.youtube.com/watch?v=1eO_hNYzaSc) in ReactJS
+The project was based on [Matt The Dev's tutorial](https://www.youtube.com/watch?v=1eO_hNYzaSc) in ReactJS

-It could add movies to watchlist/watched and check the details of any selected movie
+Besides adding movies to Watchlist/Watched, I added one functionality - click to check details of any selected movie

 Still need to improve:muscle: